 Have you ever noticed that arguments with your teenager can explode surprisingly quickly?
 Sometimes it happens when you are least expecting it.
 All of a sudden you are faced with raging emotions, sharp words and shocking disrespect.
 It can feel like an intense battlefield with land mines that are difficult to spot.
 Every family has fights […]

 I have a wonderfully practical tip for you that you can use today.
 School is now officially in full swing.
 Your teenager may be loving life or just barely surviving.
-Either way this challenge affects you.
+Either way this may be a daily challenge for you.
 Yes, I am talking about the after school conversation.
-You haven’t seen each other all day and you may be the […]
+You haven’t seen each other all day and […]

 Here are a few more actionable tips to improve your communication with your son through the power of connection.